Our star-gazing Year 9 pupils visited the Planetarium in Armagh. Samantha C reports:

 It was amazing to see our solar system in more detail, especially the planets which were very realistic.
 We were all interested to learn about the Big Bang and feel like we were with the rocks floating in space.

-I would like to thank the staff who helped to make the day so memorable: Dr Khamanra, Dr Katzen, Mr Driscoll, Mr Scott and Anne-Marie.
+I would like to thank the Physics Department who helped to make the day so memorable: Dr Khamanra, Dr Katzen, Mr Driscoll, Mr Scott and Anne-Marie.
 We had great fun!

 Reporting by Samantha C 9P